IBM-Cloud/docs/services/ObjectStorage/os_constructing.md

 {:pre: .pre}

-# Constructing your {{site.data.keyword.objectstorageshort}} URL to issue cURL commands
+# Constructing your {{site.data.keyword.objectstorageshort}} URL to use the Swift REST API

-To interact with the service by using cURL commands, attach the name space of your container and object to the {{site.data.keyword.objectstorageshort}} URL.
+You can use the Swift REST API with a command-line client interface, such as cURL, or call the API from your application.
 {: shortdesc}

+For a comprehensive list of the {{site.data.keyword.objectstorageshort}} REST API options and examples, see the [OpenStack Swift API complete reference](http://developer.openstack.org/api-ref-objectstorage-v1.html).

 When you authenticated your service instance with Keystone, you took note of the catalog response.
 It should look similar to the following example.